eu-digital-identity-wallet/eudi-lib-android-rqes-ui/README.md

 }
 ```

-Add the following dependency to your app's build to include the library in your project.gradle file.
+Add the following dependency to your app's build.gradle file to include the library in your project.
 If you want to use a snapshot version, please add the `-snapshot` suffix to the library version.

 ```kotlin